From the blog

-I am designing and building a site for CAFYR, a project at the University of Antwerp about age in children’s books.
+I’ve designed and built a site for CAFYR, a project at the University of Antwerp about age in children’s books.

-Working on the story and the brand identity (wow, that sounds professional) of my small company, LittleBigThings
+I am working on the story and the brand identity of my small company, LittleBigThings.

-I am further optimising the (I dare to say greener) infrastructure to launch, host and support WordPress websites.
-I might write about it sometime.
+I am further optimising the greener infrastructure to launch, host and support WordPress websites.